Expensify/App/OfflineUX.md

 This should only be used in the most extreme cases when all other options have been completely and utterly exhausted

 What: This pattern blocks the user from interacting with an entire page.

+How to implement: Wrap the component you're working on in a `<FullPageOfflineBlockingView>` component.

 ### UX Pattern Flow Chart